Thorin88/cs407-video-summarisation-public/INSTALLATION_GUIDE.md

 1) Run `git clone https://github.com/Thorin88/cs407-video-summarisation-public.git` in the directory you want the code to be downloaded to.

 For the next sections, it is important that you ensure you complete the steps that involve running `module load cs342-python`.
+This line needs to be run each time you use a new terminal/console instance.
 This ensures we do not end up with version conflicts for the packages we will be installing.
 It is also important to note our use of `python3`, not `python`, when invoking commands involving python.

 ### Installing Flask